Last Stop on Market Street: Adaptations

 Since its release, Last Stop on Market Street has been adapted to a children’s musical of the same name.
 Chicago Children’s Theatre and Minneapolis based Children’s Theatre Company co-commissioned the musical which first premiered in Chicago in the spring of 2018.
 Playwright Cheryl West adapted the book for the stage, further developing the characters and scenarios in de la Peña’s story while still adhering to its overarching themes.
-For example, in the musical CJ's character is a visitor in his Grandmother's town and is of afro-cuban descent.
+For example, in the musical CJ's character is a visitor in his Grandmother's town and is of Afro-Cuban descent.
 The music for the show was written by famous Motown songwriter Lamont Dozier, known for hits such as Marvin Gaye’s “How Sweet It Is,” who was joined by his composer son Paris Ray Dozier.
 When creating the musical's score, The Doziers incorporated elements of soul, which is Lamont’s area of expertise, with the Hip-Hop style more familiar to his son.
 The pair embraced the thematic change in CJ’s heritage by incorporating Cuban and Latin music into the show.
+The adaptation was well-received, even being called "Hamilton Jr." in reference to Lin-Manuel Miranda's Broadway musical, Hamilton.
+Rohan Preston of the Star Tribune wrote that the play was a success because the actors were "working with good material."

 Since the musical’s creation, many other children’s theater groups across the country have added it to their programs such as Dallas Children’s theater and Minneapolis based Metro Theater Company.
 Rochester based theater group Theater Young Kids Enjoy opened their 17th season with the show, which ran for two weekends and featured an all-BIPOC cast.
 The musical adaptation of Last Stop on Market Street was also a part of Northwestern University’s pilot program for their Learn and Imagine Together Through Theater (LITT) partnership.
 LITT is a partnership between Northwestern, Evanston School district 65, and the Imagine U theater company aimed to advance racial equity through theater.
 In fall of 2021 the Imagine U production of the show was streamed to 45 classrooms of fourth graders in district 65, followed by a 45 minute drama lesson.